Birds of North Carolina:

 Piedmont Summer resident, with no obvious migratory movements.
 Generally fairly common in summer in the eastern and central portions, and uncommon in the western/foothills portion of the province.
 Can also be uncommon in some areas with extensive urbanization or extensive forests.
 Mainly mid-Apr to late Aug or early Sep.
 Two winter reports: one at Henderson on 11 and 28 Feb (no year given, in Pearson et al., 1959), and a female or immature male seen at Chapel Hill on 10 Feb 1981 [Chat 45:82 link].
 Neither were reviewed by an NC BRC, and thus there is concern that these could refer to Baltimore Oriole or some other species.
 Peak counts:

 Mountains Summer resident, with no obvious migratory movements.
 Uncommon in lower elevations, mainly in broad valleys, below 3,000 feet.
-Very rare to 3,500 feet.
+Increasing slowly in the mountains and by 2024 are nesting more often between 3,000 and 3,500 feet.
+Very rare to almost absent as a breeder above 3,500 feet.
 Mainly mid-Apr to late Aug.
 No winter reports.
 Peak counts:

 Finding Tips None needed in the Coastal Plain in spring to early summer, by driving back roads, especially through farmlands.